rust-lang/book/second-edition/nostarch/appendix.md

 <!-- I've tried but it's hard to explain, it's the kind of thing you know when
 you see it? /Carol -->

-The following lists all non-letters that don't function as operators; that is, they don't behave like a function or method call.
+The following lists all non-letters that don’t function as operators; that is, they don’t behave like a function or method call.

 #### Standalone Syntax